Professional Licensure and Certification Disclosures

 Board Exams

-Graduates from the Clark College Dental Hygiene Program are required to pass six separate board exams to obtain a dental hygiene license in Washington State.
-The six board exams include:
+Graduates from the Clark College Dental Hygiene Program are required to pass seven separate board exams to obtain a dental hygiene license in Washington State.
+The seven board exams include:

 - Dental Hygiene National Board Exam

-- WREB or CRDTS Patient-based Clinical Hygiene Exam
+- CDCA WREB CITA or CRDTS Patient-based Clinical Hygiene Exam OR

 - Washington State Drug and Law Exam